 I Love Mom Theme Bulletin Board Ideas

 A fantastic idea to have the kids hold up the heart sign celebrating Mother’s Day.
 It’s incredible how each mini-photo of a student shows their uniqueness.
+This classroom decoration is a fun activity to celebrate mothers and simultaneously have a vocabulary writing lesson practicing students’ language arts with this visual presentation of encouraging words to read.
+This cute idea fills you with warm fuzzies when those children proudly hold up their hearts for their mothers.

 - Spring Bulletin Board Ideas